writedan/divine-office/README.md

 4. The **nocturnal**, containing the antiphons, psalter, responsories, and so forth of Vigils.
 5. The **diurnal**, containing Lauds, Prime, Terce, Sext, and None.
 6. The **vesperal**, containing Vespers and Compline.
-7. The **processional**, containing the antiphons, responsories, versicles, and collects used during processions.

 These are the essential books which will have the main focus of activity until they are complete.
 Once so, I will include also books of lesser importance: